 Before we get into the details of what to expect from the print results, we'll break down the reactive process for you!

 Printing- Enter Suzy!
 Our top of the line wide format digital printer!
 She's amazing.
 With a total of 36 print heads and 5 vibrant ink colors, Suzy is the real deal in digital printing.
 She's from the Netherlands and has settled down well in our Montreal studio.
 The precision and detail we can achieve with our prints is impressive.
 Even small text prints clearly.
 I could go on and on about the mind blowing technology that goes into her printheads, but we'll save that for another blog!
+Suzy is being joined this year with her little sister...name still to be decided!

 Washing- Now that the dyes are set, the fabric is washed in 3 baths going from hot to cold to remove the pretreat and excess ink.
-We also add a softner to restore any loss of feel during the processing.
+We add a softner to restore any loss of moisture during processing.
 Once we dry the fabric, the full production line is complete.
 We now have vibrant permanent prints ready to ship to you and turn into the projects you have dreamed up!

-Centering of the Print on the Fabric and 1" from the Selvedge
+Centering of the print on the fabric

 Variations on the Base Color of Fabrics

-Print Color results on Orders and Re-orders
+Print Color results on orders and reorders

 While it's possible to print solid colors with digital printing, it's not ideal to print large areas of solid colors with our system.
 Solid colors are better to dye than to print.
 Even though we use a reactive process which penetrates the fiber cells, there's a limit to how far the ink will go through the fabric.
 Also, there may be some unevenness on the color when printing large solid colors since the printer prints in strips.
 As you'll see below, some natural fabrics have fuzzy surfaces and small fibers or lint may come off during the washing.
 When this happens you'll see blank dots where the fiber washed off the surface and a small break in the print.
 Solid prints show surface fuzz breaks more than full color prints.